rex-makusia/devpollinate/content/_index.md

 ## 🔥 What You'll Find Here

-🔹 **Hands-on Tutorials** – Step-by-step guides on automation, CI/CD, and cloud-native technologies.
+🔹 **Hands-on Tutorials** – Step-by-step guides on automation, CI/CD practices and implementation.
 🔹 **DevOps Transformation Insights** – Real-world challenges and strategies for modernizing engineering workflows.
 🔹 **Project Case Studies** – Deep dives into automation projects, tool integrations, and best practices.
 🔹 **Ideas & Discussions** – Exploring the future of DevOps, infrastructure as code, and site reliability.